Colin-Fredericks/hx_util/README.md

 If you're looking for `outline_maker`, `SetMaxAttempts.py`, and other course-run rools, they're now in [hx-xml](https://github.com/Colin-Fredericks/hx-xml). `PrepAdaptiveProblems.py` has been moved to [hx-adaptive](https://github.com/Colin-Fredericks/hx-adaptive).

- ### In Progress
- * Improving the XML parsing to handle components declared inline.